Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/04/typescript-scope-responsibility.md

 So to summarise, my recommendation is:

-> “When you need to preserve the scope of a callback, prefer to preserve it when setting up the callback, not by adjusting the class itself.”
+> When you need to preserve the scope of a callback, prefer to preserve it when setting up the callback, not by adjusting the class itself.